mattrussi/gitlab-com-runbooks/docs/uncategorized/geekbot-standup.md

 ## Managing/Creating Standups

-You can login to Geekbot with your Slack Credentials and go to https://app.geekbot.com/dashboard/home.
+You can login to Geekbot with your Slack Credentials and go to [the dashboard](https://app.geekbot.com/dashboard/home).
 All standups that you are a part of will be listed there.
 There should also be a `+New Standup` in the uppper right if you wish to create a new standup for a team or other purpose.
 They have many helpful templates if you wish to have a starting point.